HighonPi/GNR602_Programming_Assignment/README.md

 The resulting image is a pansharpened image that combines the high spatial resolution of the panchromatic image with the spectral information of the multispectral image, resulting in a high-resolution, full-color image.

 ## Instructions to run the code
-1. First run MStoRGB.py to get the rgb bands out of the multispectral geotiff.
+1. Run pansharpen.py
-2. Run PANtoGray.py to convert the  panchromatic geotiff to a grayscale png.
+2. Choose the multispectral image and then choose the panchromatic image
-3. Run pansharpen.m.
+3. The pansharpened image will get created in the current directory